 In short, you probably should.

-We’ve looked at historical performance of hundreds of software companies over previous Black Friday weeks.
-Even though most companies see an increase in both orders and revenue without any special effort, those who offered a discount sold significantly more than those who didn’t.
+We've looked at the performance of thousands of software companies over the weeks leading to Black Friday 2018.
+Although most companies saw an increase in both orders and revenue (even without putting in any special effort), those who offered a discount sold significantly more than those who didn't.

 What's the ideal discount?

-On the other hand, large discounts have a clear impact on undecided customers - but giving too large a discount will be counter-effective for your revenue.
-We see that discounts above 50% only work for a small number of products.
+On the other hand, large discounts have a clear impact on undecided customers, but keep in mind that in some cases giving too large a discount may also be counter-effective for your product's perceived value (e.g. if it's positioned as a premium).

 What's the ideal discount for my product price point?